tailwindlabs/tailwindcss/source/docs/background-color.blade.md

 By default Tailwind makes the entire [default color palette](/docs/colors#default-color-palette) available as background colors.

-You can [customize your color palette](/docs/colors#customizing) by editing the `theme.colors` variable in your Tailwind config file, or customize just your background colors using the `theme.backgroundColor` section of your Tailwind config.
+You can [customize your color palette](/docs/colors#customizing) by editing the `theme.colors` variable in your `tailwind.config.js` file, or customize just your background colors using the `theme.backgroundColor` section of your Tailwind config.

 @component('_partials.customized-config', ['key' => 'theme.backgroundColor', 'usesTheme' => true])
 - ...theme('colors'),